 As part of the process you must be ID checked.
 This is to comply with government legislation and Conveyancers have no choice.

-Is it simply a case of flashing ID?
+Is it NOT simply a case of flashing ID or Photocopying it.

 Original current ID, along with recent Proof of Address, must be shown.
 You must attend in person with your originals and you must be seen to match the ID.
-Do not take your partner's ID in without them being present.
+Do not present your partner's ID without them being present.

 What will you need?